Slovenia has 3 international airports (Ljubljana, Maribor, Portorož).

 The Ljubljana airport is the best option when traveling to Slovenia, particularly for visiting places in the central, north, or north-western part of the country.

 Maribor (Edvard Rusjan Airport) – second international airport

-It is located about 10 km south of Maribor, the second largest city in Slovenia.
+It is located about 10 km south of Maribor, the second-largest city in Slovenia.

-Travelling to and from the airport is done by taxi or a pre-booked transfer.
+Traveling to and from the airport is done by taxi or a pre-booked transfer.

-Maribor airport is mainly used for seasonal and charter flights.
+Maribor Airport is mainly used for seasonal and charter flights.

 Portorož Airport – smaller charters, business and cargo flights